-Make sure to sample some of the region’s signature food - wielkopolska cuisine - which is a love letter to the Pole’s beloved root vegetables.
+Make sure to sample some of the region’s signature wielkopolska cuisine, a love letter to root vegetables.

-For endorphin junkies, Munich is ideal for urban cycling.
-The city is close to nearby mountains for hiking enthusiasts and you can even surf in the Isar River - exercise that will come in handy after you’ve been sampling the local baked goods and beers.
+The city is well set up for urban cycling, while its nearby mountains are ideal for hiking enthusiasts.
+You can even surf in the Isar river - exercise that will come in handy after you’ve been sampling the local baked goods and beers.

-The annual Oktoberfest is of course famous, but Munich is also ideal for a quiet getaway; sometimes called Millionendorf (village of a million), the city has a quiet and local atmosphere where everybody knows their neighbours.
+The annual Oktoberfest is of course the city's busiest time of year, but Munich is also ideal for a quiet getaway.
+Sometimes called Millionendorf (village of a million), the city has a quiet and local atmosphere where everybody knows their neighbours.

 Ireland’s second city is central to the green, lush surrounding county of the same name.

-Take some time to relax in the tranquil Fitzgerald Park or stargaze at Blackrock Castle observatory, whiskey lovers will enjoy the Jameson experience and culture buffs will love the Cork Opera House and Crawford Art Gallery.
+Take some time to relax in the tranquil Fitzgerald Park or stargaze at Blackrock Castle observatory.
+Whiskey lovers will enjoy the Jameson experience and Rebel City Distillery, while culture buffs should check out the Cork Opera House and Crawford Art Gallery.

 Why not grab a traditional meal at one of Gdansks’s ‘milk bars’ and admire the city’s signature brightly coloured buildings as you stroll along the beautiful waterfront.

-Decorated in murals and home to many beautiful buildings - not to mention the Euronews head office - Lyon is a must visit.
+Decorated in murals and home to many beautiful buildings, Lyon is a must visit.

-Embedded at the junction of Rhône and Saône rivers Lyon is the birthplace of modern cinema and an important stalwar of french cooking, with both the Lumiere brothers and the ‘Pope’ of French cooking Paul Bocuse originating in the city.
+Embedded at the junction of Rhône and Saône rivers, the city is the birthplace of modern cinema.
+It is also a stalwart of French cooking, with both the Lumiere brothers and the ‘Pope’ of French cooking Paul Bocuse originating in the city.

 Although a destination in its own right, Lyon is also the perfect base to explore the national parks and vineyards of the Auvergne-Rhône-Alpes region of France.